thirtysevennorth/OSC_PIBOT/docs/Pi_CONFIGURATION.md

 ```

 8) NTP: Setup NTP on this compute board so the Create 3 can sync its clock.
 Run timedatectl and see if System clock synchronized returns yes.
 If not, setup NTP:
- * Install NTP:
+ * Install CHRONY:
 ```
  	sudo apt install chrony
- 	sudo chronyc clients
+ 	sudo chronyc allow 192.168.0.0/24 [IP RANGE OF the iCreate]
  ```
- This allows the robot to sync to the pi clock if connected over USB, and the NTP service of the robot is set to the Pi's USB0 address.
+ This allows the robot to sync to the pi clock if connected over USB, and the NTP service of the robot is set to the Pi's USB-0 address.

- * Specify an NTP server.
+ * If desired specify an NTP server other than default Ubuntu NTP server.
  ```
- 	sudo nano /etc/systemd/timesyncd.conf
+   sudo nano /etc/chrony/chrony.conf
  ```
  	then add the below contents (or an NTP server of your choice),
  ```
- 	[Time]
- 	NTP=ntp.ubuntu.com
- 	FallbackNTP=0.us.pool.ntp.org 1.us.pool.ntp.org
+   pool 0.ubuntu.pool.ntp.org iburst maxsources 1
  ```
 to enable
  ```
- 	systemctl restart systemd-timesyncd.service
+ 	sudo systemctl restart chrony
+ 	sudo chronyc activity
  ```

 9) PYTHON SETUP: Install required python libraries.
 Note some distributions may need to use the adafruit blinka install instructions)